sachiniyer/Electric-Trombone/README.md

 # Electronic Trombone
 This is an attempt to make an electronic trombone.
-Currently, I am on the third iteration.
-It is very messy right now, I will clean it up when I finish the final interation.
+Currently, I am on the fourth iteration.
+I am not sure when I will create a physical model (hopeully sometime in august if I can make some time in the NYU Makerspace).
+I haven't done an update in about a year, but I hoping to get something working finally.

 ## Code
 It is very easy, and uses buttons to change partials.
 Depending on the iteration, either a rotational potentiometer or time of flight sensor is used for distance.
 A pressure sensor captures breath changes.